brown5lc/brown5lc/README.md

 ### Hi there 👋
-🔭 I’m currently working a student studying Computer Science at the University of Cincinnati.
+🔭 I’m currently a student studying Computer Science at the University of Cincinnati.